Secure websites with HTTPS

 - Domain Validated (DV) certificates just involve the CA validating you own the domain you are trying to buy the certificate for.
-This is typically done through an automated system either by sending a link to the e-mail address associated with that domain, or by adding an extra tag to the DNS entry for that domain.
+This is typically done through an automated system by asking you to upload a file to a specific directory on that domain, sending a link to the e-mail address associated with that domain, or by adding an extra tag to the DNS entry for that domain.
 The prevents you buying certificate for www.google.com for example.
-DV certificates are the easiest for a Certificate Authority to issue, and so are the cheapest (StartSSL.com issue them for free).
+DV certificates are the easiest for a Certificate Authority to issue, and so are the cheapest (LetsEncrypt issue them for free for example).
 They show up with a basic green padlock symbol.

 - Extended Validated (EV) Certificates involve extensive background checks to verify the company is officially registered and the person requesting the certificate is entitled to request a certificate for that domain.
 These typically cost €300 - €600 for a one year certificate.
 EV certificates show the company name in most browsers and make the whole address bar green.

 These are shown in the pictures below for a range of browsers: